-Mergers among subhalos provide another major physical channel governing the fate of satellites.
+Mergers among subhaloes provide another major physical channel governing the fate of satellites.
 In the \hbt family, subhalo mergers are explicitly resolved according to their phasespace coalescence and referred to as sinking events.
-As shown in \citetalias{He2025}, sunken subhalos only contribute a minor fraction to the total subhalo population.
-We exclude sunken subhalos in this work.
-A dedicated and complementary analysis of the hierarchical mergers among subhalos identified by \hbt will be presented in Jiang et al. (in prep).
+As shown in \citetalias{He2025}, sunken subhaloes only contribute a minor fraction to the total subhalo population.
+We exclude sunken subhaloes in this work.
+A dedicated and complementary analysis of the hierarchical mergers among subhaloes identified by \hbt will be presented in \cite{Jiang2026}.

 Throughout cosmic history, \hbth identifies a total of 31,655,573 satellite galaxies that once formed stars.
 Among this vast population, 4,513,484 satellites remain resolved and survive as self-bound systems at $z=0$.